AkashAaglawe22012/Context-Aware-Retrieval-Engine-/README.md

 # Context-Aware-Retrieval-Engine-
 Mocking: Mock the vertexai.language_models.TextEmbeddingModel and GenerativeModel for the query expansion phase.

-Instead of using any pretrained model for creating query expand, i have created own or local python function or model which is expand the query as per your instruction, which is mension in document.
-I have created mock model of GenerativeModel and TextEmbeddingModel.
+Instead of using any pretrained model for creating query expansions, I have created my own or local python function or model which expands the query as per your instruction, which is mentioned in the document.
+I have created a mock model of GenerativeModel and TextEmbeddingModel.
 This all for only Strategy B.

 set up = (Follow the 3 step)